Russia and Ukraine say a major prisoner swap has begun

 The released Russians were taken to Belarus for medical treatment, the Russian Defense Ministry said.

-The exchange, which also would be the biggest involving Ukrainian civilians at one time, didn't appear to herald any halt in fighting.
+The exchange, which would be the latest of dozens of swaps since the war began and the biggest involving Ukrainian civilians at one time, didn't herald any halt in fighting.

 Russia launched two ballistic missiles at infrastructure in the southern Ukrainian port of Odesa, killing one worker and injuring eight others - four critically, according to regional Gov. Oleh Kiper.
 It was the first recorded attack on the port since March 11.